-Paul instructed Timothy, “preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching” (2 Tim.
-4:2).
+“Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”
+(2 Tim.
+4:2)

 During the Reformation, pulpits were moved to the center of the church.
-Since then, Protestants have largely agreed that the preaching of God’s Word is the most important thing that happens when the saints gather.
+Since then, Protestants have largely agreed that the preaching of God’s Word is the central attraction when the saints gather.
 But preachers may not proclaim whatever they please.
 Those who wait for a spark of inspiration (usually attributed to the Holy Spirit) are a law unto themselves; they should preach the word.

-Paul instructed Timothy that in order to be an unashamed worker who is approved of God, he would need to accurately handle or divide the the word of truth (2 Tim.
+Paul instructed Timothy that in order to be an unashamed worker who is approved of God, he would need to accurately handle or divide the word of truth (2 Tim.
 2:15).
-When the church gathers, preachers must proclaim Christ through a careful division of the Scriptures.
+When the church gathers, preachers must proclaim Christ in the Scriptures.
 Paul set the example when preaching “the whole counsel of God” while in Ephesus (Acts 20:27)—a church that he pastored for three years.
 Systematic exposition of the word is essential to a healthy church.

-“Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God” (Col. 3:16), “addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart” (Eph.
-5:19).
+“Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.”
+(Col. 3:16)

 When the church gathers, Christians must sing to one another.
-During a church service, we do not focus on God with such laser intensity that we forget those in the neighboring pews.
+During a church service, it’s not “just about you and God.”
+We assemble together and never completely forget those in the neighboring pews.
 We need to be much alone with God in private, but the activity of the assembled church is corporate through-and-through.
 We lift up our hearts to the Lord together.
 And we do this by singing hymns, spiritual songs, and psalms.

-Spiritual songs: It is not clear how spiritual songs differ from hymns, but Paul may have been referring to spontaneous words of praise inspired by the Spirit (1 Cor.
+Spiritual songs: It is not clear how spiritual songs differ from hymns, but some think that Paul was referring to spontaneous words of praise inspired by the Spirit (1 Cor.
 4:15).
-Some consider these to be comparable to a special song in which one member addresses the whole body.
+Others think these are comparable to a special song in which one member addresses the whole body.

 Psalms: This refers to the Old Testament Psalms.
 Sadly, few churches obey this instruction and thereby omit the only church music that is infallible.
+Singing Scripture is a rich and rewarding practice.
 If your church has never sang the Psalms, consider Seedbed’s Psalter; each Biblical psalm is rewritten in metrical form and set to familiar tunes.